Skip to main content

 };

-• RouteContext (already defined in the template) exposes params, query, body, auth, env, logger, requestId, and now().
+• RouteContext exposes params, query, body, auth, env, logger, requestId, and now().

-• The backend provider loads build/backend/module.js, logs the manifest summary, and automatically mounts every exported route—no manual registration required.
+• The backend provider loads build/backend/module.js, logs the manifest summary, and mounts exported routes automatically.

 4. Connect to the database helper

-• The scaffold ships with src/backend/db/connection.ts, which can create SQLite (better-sqlite3) or Postgres (pg) clients based on DATABASE_URL.
+• The scaffold ships with src/backend/db/connection.ts, which uses Bun.SQL for both SQLite and Postgres based on DATABASE_URL.

 5. Schedule a job